Thapki Pyar Ki 2: Plot

-Blessed with a melodious voice, Vaani "Thapki" Tripathi stammers whenever nervous, that is a major obstacle on her path of dreams.
-Her role-model Veena Devi, a Padma Shri awardee has a rich and handsome son, Purab.
+Vaani 'Thapki' Tripathi has a beautiful singing voice but she tends to stammer when she gets nervous which sometimes gets in the way of her dreams.
+Her role-model Veena Devi, a Padma Shri awardee, has a rich and handsome son, Purab.
 Thapki's mother Jaya lost her voice when her father Mukul left them years ago.
 He now lives with his second wife's daughter Hansika, a gold digger and Purab's colleague.

 Upon hearing Thapki's voice, Veena is deeply impressed and wants Thapki to marry Purab who instead chooses to marry Hansika even though he doesn't love her.
 As per Veena's plans in a turn of events, Thapki weds Purab.
 Veena discovers her stuttering and now wants to throw her out.
 Purab agrees to leave her but then changes his decision due to a promise he made to thapki's mother Jaya to support Thapki.
 They help each other in every moment.
 Slowly Purab and Thapki fall in love with each other.